nodejs/node/doc/api/cli.md

 whose name matches the provided pattern.
 See the documentation on [filtering tests by name][] for more details.

+If both `--test-name-pattern` and `--test-skip-pattern` are supplied, tests must satisfy **both** requirements in order to be executed.

 ### `--test-only`

 <!-- YAML